 On the cover of the DVD that I have, it reads: “Adrien Brody, delivering his finest performance since THE PIANIST.”
-I think this is truly right.
-I was thrilled by his acting in this film.
-You will totally believe him.
+I think this is indeed right.
+I was thrilled by his acting in Detachment film.
 For his fabulous acting you could mistake this film with a documentary.
-This documentary effect is actually what the director, Tony Kaye, had in mind and emphasize on.
-He starts the film with a scene that Henry Barthes (Adrien Brody) is being primed for a documentary shooting.
-Then every now and then we see different characters of the film looking through the camera and talking about their job (teaching).
+This documentary effect is actually what the director Tony Kaye had in mind.
+He starts the movie with a scene where Henry Barthes (Adrien Brody) is being primed for a documentary shooting.
+Later in the film, we see different characters of the film looking through the camera and talking about their job of teaching.

 This Tony Kaye (director of American History X) film is about a substitute teacher (Adrien Brody) who goes to teach in a high school with the worst students you can imagine.
-The students are mostly from working class and lower middle class families, grown up in malfunctioning families, society and system of education.
-They seem to be totally out of control; but Henry Barthes goes to show that he is the only person who can control them, maybe because he is the only one who cares about their problems.
+The students are mostly from working class and lower-middle-class families grown up in malfunctioning families, society, and system of education.
+They seem to be entirely out of control; but Henry Barthes goes on to show that he is the only person who can control them, maybe because he is the only one who cares about their problems.

-The protagonist of the film being a teacher could be one reason I liked this film, as I am a teacher myself.
+The protagonist of the film being a teacher could be one reason I loved this film, as I am a teacher myself.
 I know about the backstage of teaching.
-Sometimes teachers pretend to care about their students’ education, but in reality their payments is what comes before anything else.
+Sometimes teachers pretend to care about their students’ education, but in reality, their payment is what comes before anything else.
 I know sometimes teachers are more frustrated than their teenage students.
-And I know sometimes they feel very confused in dealing with their students unexpected issues.
+And I know sometimes they feel perplexed in dealing with their students’ unexpected issues.

 And never have I felt so deeply at one and the same time so detached from myself and so present in the world.